Please note that I will be away between August 10-27, 2022, & unable to respond to booking requests, emails or phone calls

 We invite you to enjoy your holiday in our original mill house, located in the Dwellingup Heritage Precinct.
-Dwellingup is a small timber town set in the jarrah forest of the Darling Range, 100 km south of Perth.
+Dwellingup is a small timber town set in the jarrah forest of the Darling Range, 100 km south of Perth, in the Peel region.
 Begin to relax as soon as you arrive – the mill house has been renovated and comfortably furnished to provide cosy, welcoming self-contained accommodation for up to six people.
 The extensive gardens surrounding the cottage are glorious, and filled with bird life.

 Dwellingup Mill House